-- 4.2.1.
-Promoting international cooperation - 1.
-To better fight organised crime at EU level, [---] the Member States should ensure compliance with the Framework Decision 2008/841/JHA of 24 October 2008 on the fight against organised crime 1.
+4.2.1.
+Promoting international cooperation

+- To better fight organised crime at EU level, the Member States should ensure compliance with the Framework Decision 2008/841/JHA of 24 October 2008 on the fight against organised crime.
 The Commission is invited to present its evaluation report as provided for in Article 10 of the Framework Decision and explore possibilities of improvements in this field. - 2.
-The European Commission is invited to conduct an evaluation of the current instruments in this field, especially as regards the Framework Decision 2003/577/JHA in light of the current state of the negotiations on the draft Directive on the European investigation order as well as the Commission's proposal for a Directive on the freezing and confiscation of proceeds of crime in the EU. - 3.
-The Union should [---] further consider various methods of confiscation, such as extended powers of confiscation, third-party confiscation and non-conviction based confiscation, and related appropriate safeguards, with a view to facilitating international cooperation between the Member States.
-In this perspective, priority should be given to the negotiation of the Commission's proposal for a Directive in the freezing and confiscation of proceeds of crime in the EU. - 4.
+The Union should further consider various methods of confiscation, such as extended powers of confiscation, third-party confiscation and non-conviction based confiscation, and related appropriate safeguards, with a view to facilitating international cooperation between the Member States.
+In this perspective, priority should be given to the negotiation of the Commission's proposal for a Directive in the freezing and confiscation of proceeds of crime in the EU. - 3.
 The Union should continue its efforts to explore ways to strengthen the mutual recognition of freezing and confiscation orders, whilst taking full account of fundamental rights.
 Based on identified shortcomings of current practice of mutual recognition of freezing and confiscation orders, the Union should finalise the on-going negotiations on the draft Directive on the European investigation order.

-Council Framework Decision 2008/841/JHA of 24 October 2008 on the fight against organised crime, OJ L 342, 11.11.2008, pp. 42-45.
+&lt;sup>1 Council Framework Decision 2008/841/JHA of 24 October 2008 on the fight against organised crime, OJ L 342, 11.11.2008, pp. 42-45.

-- 5. European agencies and bodies, namely Europol, Eurojust, the European Judicial Network (EJN) and OLAF, should promote and explain their potential added value for investigation and prosecution, including the role of JITs.
-Their analytical capabilities, information and intelligence exchange, available communication channels and means of practical assistance need to be further communicated. - 6.
-The Union should continue to support financially the setting up of JITs through Eurojust. - 7.
+- 4. European agencies and bodies, namely Europol, Eurojust, the European Judicial Network (EJN) and OLAF, should promote and explain their potential added value for investigation and prosecution, including the role of JITs.
+Their analytical capabilities, information and intelligence exchange, available communication channels and means of practical assistance need to be further communicated. - 5.
+The Union should continue to support financially the setting up of JITs through Eurojust. - 6.
 European authorities should promote, via training and guidelines, uniform application of relevant legal tools agreed at the European level, in particular efforts concerning the standardisation and interoperability of financial crime analysis and investigation.
 This should also involve the use of a common terminology and common indicators for collection of statistical data.

 4.2.2.
-Inspiring best practices examples to be considered
+Inspiring examples to be considered

-- 8. Certain national solutions in the fight against organised crime and financial crime, which appear to be highly effective, deserve to be presented and discussed at the EU level as good practices inspiring examples of practices in some Member States, including: - the Belgian National Security Plan, providing a comprehensive foundation for the development and implementation of a coherent and consistent criminal policy; - the Dutch innovative administrative approach to the fight organised crime; - the twofold approach in several Member States of the police that combines specialist capacity on the one hand with mainstreaming financial investigations on the other; - the structured and well-resourced training programmes in financial investigations in several Member States such as Belgium, Cyprus, the Czech Republic, France, Germany and the United Kingdom; - the structure and functions of the Danish Task Force East, the Irish CAB, Lithuania's RAC, the Swedish NIC and similar multidisciplinary agencies; - central bank account registers such as the ones in France, Germany, Italy, Portugal, Romania and Slovenia;
+- 7. Certain national solutions in the fight against organised crime and financial crime, which appear to be highly effective, deserve to be presented and discussed at the EU level as inspiring examples of practices in some Member States, including: - the Belgian National Security Plan, providing a comprehensive foundation for the development and implementation of a coherent and consistent criminal policy; - the Dutch innovative administrative approach to the fight organised crime; - the twofold approach in several Member States of the police that combines specialist capacity on the one hand with mainstreaming financial investigations on the other; - the structured and well-resourced training programmes in financial investigations in several Member States such as Belgium, Cyprus, the Czech Republic, France, Germany and the United Kingdom; - the role of the Italian National Agency for the Management and Use of Seized and Confiscated Organised Crime Assets in asset management; - the structure and functions of the Danish Task Force East, the Irish CAB, Lithuania's RAC, the Swedish NIC and similar multidisciplinary agencies; - central bank account registers such as the ones in France, Germany, Italy, Portugal, Romania and Slovenia;